 The persistent non-attainment of revenue targets constitutes a serious set back to plan implementation since the DACF along cannot support the entire plan.
-It is important that the DA steps up revenue generation from internal sources in a move to attaining realistic targets set for the year.
+It is important that the MA steps up revenue generation from internal sources in a move to attaining realistic targets set for the year.

 Annual Action Plan

-Table 5.2.1 presents the Annual Action Plan for the District Medium-Term Development Plan for 2006-2009.
+Table 5.2.1 presents the Annual Action Plan for the Medium-Term Development Plan for 2006-2009.
 Each project is listed under its appropriate Area or Urban Council and its GPRS II thematic area.
 The following should be used to understand the time scales involved in each project:

 For tables refer to pdf file attached